ashellz/habitt/README.md

 - In the database file of a habit add a quantity field as of int (default: 1).
 - When completing the habit with a quantity more than 1 you will be given more slideable options, or at least a dialog box to enter if you've done the habit that many times (default: max amount)
-- Add a new field left to the completion icon displaying how many times you've done the habit
+- Add a new field left to the completion icon displaying how many times you've done the habit out of the specified amount

 Add how long to do the task.

 - In the database file of a habit add a time field as an int (default: 0).
+- Limit the time to 12h a day.
+- Add a new field left to the completion icon displaying how long you've done the habit for compared to the specified amount of time

+When creating the habit make the user choose between creating a task based on time goal or amount goal.

+Add a feature so a user can edit completion values of habits the last 5 days

+- Add DateTime field to the habit database